-- The accounting principles and criteria used by the Group companies have been harmonised with those applied by the Parent. - Translation of foreign operations: - Balances in the financial statements of foreign companies have been translated using the closing exchange rate for assets and liabilities, the average exchange rate for income and expenses and the historical exchange rate for capital and reserves. - All resulting exchange differences are recognised as translation differences in other comprehensive income. - These criteria are also applicable when translating the financial statements of equityaccounted companies, with translation differences attributable to the Group recognised in other comprehensive income. - All balances and transactions between fully consolidated companies have been eliminated on consolidation. - Margins on invoices between Group companies for capitalisable goods or services were eliminated at the transaction date.
+- The accounting principles and criteria used by the Group companies have been harmonised with those applied by the Parent. - > Translation of foreign operations: - Balances in the financial statements of foreign companies have been translated using the closing exchange rate for assets and liabilities, the average exchange rate for income and expenses and the historical exchange rate for capital and reserves. - All resulting exchange differences are recognised as translation differences in other comprehensive income. - These criteria are also applicable when translating the financial statements of equity-accounted companies, with translation differences attributable to the Group recognised in other comprehensive income.